Over 35 years ago, Catharine Niven envisioned a small vineyard in front of her Edna Valley home that would deliver high quality wines.

 Our entire estate is SIP Certified Sustainable.
 We are proud to say that we have farmed in a sustainable fashion since the beginning.

-The Niven Family is joined by a supremely talented team to help us produce our diverse library of wines.
+We are joined by a supremely talented team to help us produce our diverse library of wines.
 From the vine to the bottle, everyone works together as one and we’d love for you to get to know the leaders of our team.